cam-cambridge/Simulation_printAFO/README.md

 Var_range_stripe_orientation=itertools.product(range(0,1), range(0,1), range(0,1), range(0,1))   # Range of design variables: stripe orientation (strip_ori)
 Var_range_bottom_location=itertools.product(range(0,1), range(0,1), range (0,1), range(0,1))     # Range of design variables: bottom endpoint location (bottom_location)
 ```
-This part of code is also to provide the step sizes for the design variables for batch simulation and optimization:
+This part of code is also to provide the step sizes for the design variables for batch simulation and optimization:<br/>
 ```
 # The step size for each design variable during optimization
 FL_amplification_stepsize=60                      # The step size for the design parameter: force-length amplification, can be changed to any number